darienmt/darienmt.github.io/_posts/2016-03-19-advent-of-code-day-19.markdown

 - HOOH (via H => OH on the second H).
 - HHHH (via O => HH).

-The solution to the puzzle is to find how many distinct molecules could be generated with the possible replacements and initial molecule we receive as the puzzle input.
-In the above example from the puzzle description, the solution is 4 distinct molecules.
+The solution to the puzzle is to find how many distinct molecules could be generated with the possible replacements and first molecule we receive as the puzzle input.
+In the above example from the puzzle description, the solution is four distinct molecules.

 The only part of the input we need to parse are the replacements: